The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Create JwtClaimsBuilder and set the claims

-The first step is to initialize a JwtClaimsBuilder using one of the options below and add some claims to it:
+The first step is to initialize a JwtClaimsBuilder by using one of the following options and add some claims to it:

 import java.util.Collections;